tustin2121/James_Somerton_Transcripts/_videos/4wi49P-Qjcc.md

 <compare>
 <james {% include timecode %}>

-in the 1960s the fifth Police District in the city's predominantly black North Side had four and a half times as many officers as the adjacent majority white District
+<mark>In the 1960s,</mark> <mark>the Fifth Police District in the city's predominantly Black Northside</mark> <mark>had four and a half times as many officers</mark> <mark>as the adjacent majority-White district.</mark>

 </james>
 <from>

 https://www.washingtonpost.com/made-by-history/2022/10/11/racism-homophobia-enabled-jeffrey-dahmers-crimes/ 12

-By the 1960s, there were four and a half times as many police stationed in the Fifth Police District in the city’s predominantly Black Northside compared with its neighboring majority-White district.
-Years of incidents of police violence against Black residents compounded this over-policing.
+<mark>By the 1960s,</mark> <mark num=3>there were four and a half times as many police stationed</mark> <mark num=2>in the Fifth Police District in the city’s predominantly Black Northside</mark> <mark>compared with its neighboring majority-White district.</mark> Years of incidents of police violence against Black residents compounded this over-policing.
 One such case was the 1958 murder of a Black man named Daniel Bell.
 White police officer Thomas Grady shot Bell in the back and planted a knife on him.
 After a 20-year police coverup, Grady confessed in 1979 and was convicted of reckless homicide and perjury.

 </from>
 </compare>